2ashish/UCLA-Courses/README.md

 # UCLA-Courses
-This repository contains contents for the courses I did at UCLA
+This repository contains solution to assignments for the courses I did at UCLA.